Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Procedure

-\paragraph{Suppressing CoT for instruction-tuned LLMs} When given only the test multi-hop query, instruction-tuned LLMs tend to perform CoT-style reasoning by default.
-For example, given the query \textify{In the year Scarlett Johansson was born, the Summer Olympics were hosted in the country of}, Claude 3.5 Sonnet generates \textify{Scarlett Johansson was born in 1984, and the Summer Olympics that year were hosted by the United States}.
-This makes the majority of the completions \unusable{} for measuring latent multi-hop reasoning (Section~\ref{subsec:latent_composability}).
-Therefore, for instruction-tuned models, we formulate the task as a fill-in-the-blank task using a CoT-suppressing instruction as described in Appendix~\ref{sec:instruction}.\footnote{While it is possible to use few-shot learning to restrict the format of the answer \cite{Ofir-Press2023-dm}, we use instructions to avoid potential biases in the selection of the few-shot demonstrations~\citep{Zhang2022-nk}.}
+\paragraph{Suppressing CoT for instruction-tuned LLMs} Since instruction-tuned LLMs tend to perform CoT-style reasoning by default\footnote{\textify{Scarlett Johansson was born in 1984, and the Summer Olympics that year were hosted by the United States.}}, we formulate the task as a fill-in-the-blank task using a CoT-suppressing instruction as described in \S\ref{sec:instruction}.\footnote{While it is possible to use few-shot learning to restrict the format of the answer \cite{Ofir-Press2023-dm}, we use instructions to avoid potential biases in the selection of the few-shot demonstrations~\citep{Zhang2022-nk}.}